 These taxonomic groups of species occupy different trophic levels (Table S2, Appendix C).
 However, given that we did not analyse ecological interactions directly, we analyse all possible pairwise community relationships.
 Indeed, it may be the case that there are important relationships that structure communities that are not driven directly by trophic relationships, including through environmental filtering, variation in spatial use properties, and dispersal (Guzman et al., 2019; Jabot et al., 2020).
-We would overlook such relationships with a network analysis type of approach (see also Discussion, and arguments in Schuldt et al., 2017).
-Our approach thus allows us to investigate community congruence in taxonomic groups across trophic levels, and in poorly-known food webs, in these fragmented forest patches.
+We would overlook such relationships with a network analysis type of approach (see also Section 4, and arguments in Schuldt et al., 2017).
+Our approach thus allows us to investigate community congruence in taxonomic groups across trophic levels, and in poorly known food webs, in these fragmented forest patches.
 However, to help organise the presentation of cross-taxa relationships, we assume trophic roles and distances between the different taxonomic groups as explained in Appendix C and Table S2.

-Statistical analysis
+2.3 | Statistical analysis

-Prior to all statistical analyses, community data were Hellinger-transformed to prevent overabundant species influencing results (Legendre & Gallagher, 2001).
-We conducted all analyses in R (R Core Team, 2020), using packages vegan (Oksanen et al., 2019), ade4 (Bougeard & Dray, 2018; Dray & Dufour, 2007; Dray, Dufour, & Chessel, 2007) and adespatial (Dray et al., 2020).
-Code and data to reproduce the analysis and results are stored in an open online repository: DOI: 10.5281/zenodo.3921936.
+Prior to all statistical analyses, community data were Hellingertransformed to prevent overabundant species influencing results (Legendre & Gallagher, 2001).
+We conducted all analyses in R (R Core Team, 2020), using packages VEGAN (Oksanen et al., 2019), ADE4 (Bougeard & Dray, 2018; Dray & Dufour, 2007; Dray et al., 2007) and ADESPATIAL (Dray et al., 2020).
+Code and data to reproduce the analysis and results are stored in an open online repository: https:// doi.org/10.5281/zenodo.3921936.

-Within-trophic level analyses
+2.3.1 | Within-trophic level analyses

 Prior to testing our main expectation (that across community group relationships in different diversification pathways are disrupted by fragmentation), we checked whether each of the nine taxonomic groups were affected by overstorey composition in each diversification pathway and/or by fragmentation, acting alone or interactively.
-We ran separate redundancy analyses (RDA) for each taxonomic grouping and each diversification pathway, i.e. 9 x 3 = 27 RDAs.
-In these RDA, the response was species' abundance in cells of a given taxonomic group's plot x species matrix, and the covariates were: (i) the tree species composition as a categorical variable; (ii) the fragmentation index plot score (see above for definition); (iii) the interaction between tree composition and fragmentation; and, (iv) the Principal Coordinates Neighbourhood Matrix (PCNM) scores, to account for potential spatial non-independence among plots.
+We ran separate RDAs for each taxonomic grouping and each diversification pathway, that is, $9 \times 3 = 27$ RDAs.
+In these RDAs, the response was species' abundance in cells of a given taxonomic group's plot \times species matrix, and the covariates were: (a) the tree species composition as a categorical variable; (b) the fragmentation index plot score (see above for definition); (c) the interaction between tree composition and fragmentation; and (d) the principal coordinates of neighbourhood matrix (PCNM) scores, to account for potential spatial non-independence among plots.
 The effect of each covariate on taxonomic group community composition was assessed by permutational ANOVA, with 9999 permutations (see Appendix D).
-Results from these RDA confirmed that the various groups are affected to different extents by overstorey composition in different fragmentation contexts (Table S3).
-Explained variation in significant models ranged from 12 % (millipedes in the pedunculate oak diversification pathway) to 72 % (herbivores in the red oak pathway).
+Results from these RDAs confirmed that the various groups are affected to different extents by overstorey composition in different fragmentation contexts (Table S3).
+Explained variation in significant models ranged from 12% (millipedes in the pedunculate oak diversification pathway) to 72% (herbivores in the red oak pathway).
 In general, fragmentation had larger effects than overstorey composition on within-group community relationships in the different diversification pathways (cf. Figure S6 with Figure S7), while interactive effects were extremely rare (Table S3).
-There was limited predictability in the movement of communities in the constrained RDA space from monocultures to two-species mixtures, and thence to three-species mixtures

-(Figure S6).
-Considering diversity metrics for the groups separately (Appendix E) also showed large ranges in total species richness (i.e. gamma diversity: 7 (bats) - 88 (spiders) species) and average plot-based species richness (alpha diversity: 2.9 (harvestmen) to 18.4 (spiders) species), while for all groups, betadiversity was dominated by turnover rather than nestedness (sensu Baselga, 2010) (Table S4).
+There was limited predictability in the movement of communities in the constrained RDA space from monocultures to two-species mixtures, and thence to three-species mixtures (Figure S6).
+Considering diversity metrics for the groups separately (Appendix E) also showed large ranges in total species richness (i.e. gamma diversity: 7 (bats)-88 (spiders) species) and average plot-based species richness (alpha diversity: 2.9 (harvestmen) to 18.4 (spiders) species), while for all groups, beta diversity was dominated by turnover rather than nestedness (sensu Baselga, 2010; Table S4).